syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/Getting-Started.md

 Android platform does not require any additional configuration to render the text input layout control.

-## Initialize Text input layout
+## Initializing text input layout

-Import the SfTextInputLayout namespace as shown below in your respective page,
+Import the SfTextInputLayout namespace in respective page as demonstrated in the following code sample.

 {% tabs %}